Skip to main content

 invoice_metadataFilter to relevant invoices

-1. Filter to issued invoices with status
+1. Filter to issued or synced status

-2. Filter out invoices that are not yet due
+2. Filter out voided and deleted invoices

-invoice_metadataGroup invoices by days outstandingUse due_date to bucket invoices into groups
+invoice_metadataGroup invoices by days outstandingUse due_date to bucket invoices into aging groups: Current, 1-30, 31-60, 61-90, 91+ days past due

 Generate an AR Aging report